 Endometriosis may also cause pelvic adhesions, where tissues in the pelvis stick together.

-Many women with endometriosis have a safe pregnancy and birth with help from their doctor.
+Many people with endometriosis have a safe pregnancy and birth with help from their doctor.

-Although some women experience a reduction in their symptoms during pregnancy and while breast-feeding, others find that their symptoms remain the same or get worse.
+Although some people experience a reduction in their symptoms during pregnancy and while nursing, others find their symptoms remain the same or worsen.

-It is essential to speak with a doctor about how to manage endometriosis symptoms during pregnancy, as many traditional treatment options are unsafe at this time.
+It is essential for people to speak with a doctor about how to manage endometriosis symptoms during pregnancy, as many traditional treatment options are unsafe at this time.

-Endometriosis rarely increases the risk of complications during pregnancy and childbirth, but a doctor can provide advice on the best way to manage the condition.
-Any women who have symptoms of a complication should speak to their doctor.
+Endometriosis rarely increases the risk of complications during pregnancy and childbirth, but a doctor can advise on the best way to manage the condition.
+Anyone presenting symptoms of a complication should consult their doctor.